 I’ve got my contact form set up on my site and direct all inquiries there.
 It keeps all my jobs together in one place.
 I have my pricing brochure setup to automatically input the information in the invoice and contract.
 That streamlined workflow is crucial for me.
 Especially when I started out with paper contracts and trying to scan documents and accept checks.
 Now I’ll be at my main job at Hurley and look at my phone and I’ve got a notification of payment.
 That’s the best feeling ever.
 It’s like I have someone else working for me while I’m working.
 The best tip I give to people new to HoneyBook is to leverage HoneyBook’s amazing customer service.
-Get your workflow set up and you’ll be set to start making money and spend less time doing admin work.
+Take advantage of the client workflow automation software, get your workflow set up and you’ll be set to start making money and spend less time doing admin work.

 What’s the biggest thing you learned from previous jobs that you apply to your work now?